80 years on: Hiroshima, Geneva and the global struggle to ban the bomb

 Today’s most volatile geopolitical conflicts involve nuclear states – or those on the threshold of acquiring such weapons.

-+How Switzerland is preparing for nuclear escalation
++ How Switzerland is preparing for nuclear escalation

 “We’ve got currently major conflicts involving nuclear-armed states, nuclear threats, and an increase in nuclear rhetoric, even from very senior political leaders,” notes Parke.
 “Nuclear weapons are being used by countries that have them to be bullies, nuclear bullies, to carry out actions in a way that shows that they feel they have no accountability.”